This page is about food allergies which are increasingly common and are said to occur in 1 in 20 of children.

 Most children do grow out of food allergy usually by school age.
 Some food allergies, particularly peanut and other nut allergies, can last forever.

-eczema, there will not be any food allergy.
+In most cases of eczema, there will not be any food allergy.
 However, in some infants, particularly young babies with severe eczema, allergy may be a factor.

 In these cases, skin prick tests may be positive and even if they are not, it may be worthwhile trying an elimination diet (so give an extensively hydrolysed formula) for 4 weeks to see if there is improvement.
 If no improvement occurs, allergy is unlikely to be contributing to the eczema.
 If there is improvement, foods need to be introduced back into the diet one at a time until you know what the offending food is.
 The most likely foods will be milk, egg, soy and wheat.